trentlarson/task-yaml/README.md

 - One thing todotxt.org got wrong is putting too much variability on the front, so it's tougher to quickly parse out the description.
 They also don't put the size of the task front-and-center, so it's harder to see relative sizes of tasks (though they've got a good point that the next item on each project should always be a small task).

 Notes

-- I'd actually prefer to have the references (eg. "instruction" in the example) NOT at the beginning of the node because they clutter the UI, but the YAML anchors really seem to be a good fit for this.
-(An alternative is a custom key-value, eg `id:stuff` in the task.
-Both are ugly.)

 See [the tasks for improving this spec & tooling](tasks.yml).